-Compare 9 rentals listed in Barra Island and find a welcoming place for your getaway.
-HomeToGo allows you to instantly search and compare the offers of each rental from numerous providers to discover the best price and save up to 10%.
+Compare 19 rentals listed in Barra Island and find a welcoming place for your getaway.
+HomeToGo allows you to instantly search and compare the offers for each rental from numerous providers to discover the best price and save up to 10%.

 Popular holiday rental amenities on Barra Island

-Find the Barra Island climate diagram.
-In July maximum temperatures go higher than 17°.
+Here is our climate diagram for Barra Island.
+In July, maximum temperatures climb above 17°.
 On the other hand, you could have temperatures dropping under 3° in January.
-The rainiest month is July while the driest month is March.
+The rainiest month is July, while the driest month is March.

 Explore Scotland's Outer Hebrides islands with Barra holiday cottages